-Also, the purchase of a comprehensive insurance coverage for the entire period of the internship prior to departure to Manila is a strict requirement.
+The purchase of a comprehensive insurance coverage for the entire period of the internship prior to departure to Manila is also a strict requirement.

 Upon intern’s appointment, ADB provides a limited amount to cover part of the airfare travel cost should air travel be necessary between the internship location and the authorized point of origin (i.e. school location).